TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 	        uint8_t         hourlyExposureCount[];  // number of COVID+ users per hour } LTId_exposure_context;
 ```
-where the first three fields are initialized thanks to the fields of the same name in the QR code (after conversion for `t_periodStart`).
+where the first three fields are initialized thanks to the corresponding fields in the QR code (after conversion for `t_periodStart`).
 The `hourlyExposureCount[]` table should be large enough to encompass the whole duration of a very long event, when `periodDuration` is equal to 255 (possibly by using a different data structure, a list instead of table).
 The technical details are out of scope of the present document.

 Then, if the exposure is 3 hours (previous example of the restaurant), the server calculates the index of the first hour of exposure: